approvals/ApprovalTests.cpp/doc/UsingUT.md

 <sup><a href='/tests/UT_Tests/ApprovalTestTests.cpp#L1-L4' title='File snippet `ut_main` was extracted from'>snippet source</a> | <a href='#snippet-ut_main' title='Navigate to start of snippet `ut_main`'>anchor</a></sup>
 <!-- endsnippet -->

-Bellow is an example of a call to an approval test inside a \[Boost\].UT test:
+Below is an example of a call to an approval test inside a \[Boost\].UT test:

 <!-- snippet: ut_main_usage -->
 <a id='snippet-ut_main_usage'/></a>